- Board & Staff

 - Larry Voltz, District Conservationist, 218-751-1942 x3

 - Regularly scheduled monthly Board Meetings are held at 8:00 am on the 3rd Thursday of each month in the County Administration Building.
 All Board Meetings are open to the public.

-We are now taking orders for Spring 2014 Tree Sales.
 Low-cost trees and shrubs are available for purchase by landowners for use in conservation practices including habitat improvement, windbreaks, shelterbelts, erosion control, water quality protection and energy conservation projects.
 The SWCD sells conservation trees and shrubs to generate revenues for its operating expenses, which are funded by self-generated revenues from tree sales, fees for services and minimal support from public tax dollars.
 Please order early to ensure the species you want will be available.
 For more information on our trees click on above link.